winwisely99/web/README.md

 - layouts:
   - The files here are used for custom HTML, CSS, Script that need to be injected or appended into appropriate partials.
 (See _Import.py_ for usage)

-After every change, add, or delete:
+To import all changes, adds, or deletes from _golden_ folder into Let's Encrypt codebase:
-- Run `$ make modify` to import all changes into Let's Encrypt codebase
+- Run `$ make modify`

 ## Deployment